blender/blender/doc/python_api/rst/bge_types/bge.types.KX_GameObject.rst

    .. attribute:: groupMembers

-      Returns the list of group members if the object is a group object, otherwise None is returned.
+      Returns the list of group members if the object is a group object (dupli group instance), otherwise None is returned.

       :type: :class:`CListValue` of :class:`KX_GameObject` or None

    .. attribute:: groupObject

-      Returns the group object that the object belongs to or None if the object is not part of a group.
+      Returns the group object (dupli group instance) that the object belongs to or None if the object is not part of a group.

       :type: :class:`KX_GameObject` or None